cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 ### Active Conditions

-- Must be defined in `params.WhitelistedValidators`
+- Must exist in `params.WhitelistedValidators`
-- Must exist in `staking` module; a liquid validator must not have nil delegation shares and tokens and they must have valid exchange rate.
+- Must be a validator in `staking` module
 - Must not be tombstoned

 ### Weight